gabipana7/moon-mars-quakes-waiting-times/README.md

 Marsquakes catalogue can be found at http://ds.iris.edu/ds/nodes/dmc/tools/mars-events/

 ---
-Results and paper can be found as conferene proceeding: *waiting to be published*
+Results and paper can be found as conference proceeding: *waiting to be published*